 Drosera rotundifolia

-This is the most common sundew in the world, which grows in North America, Asia and Europe.
-Yet, it's uncommon in cultivation.
-You won't find it at your local hardware store, like the Venus flytrap.
-You'll usually find it sold through specialty nurseries because it can be tricky to grow.
-It prefers bright, cool conditions.
-It slows down dramatically when the weather gets hot.
-Cool nights will make this plant happy.
-Grow it in a slightly sheltered location, such as at the base of a Sarracenia.
-We've found that the plant grows best in live sphagnum moss, so we send these plants out growing in D. rotundifolia live sphagnum moss.
-In winter, its leaves will die back, and the plant will form a resting bud sitting at soil level.
-Growth will resume in mid-spring.
+This is the most common sundew worldwide, found in North America, Asia, and Europe.
+However, it's rare in cultivation.
+You won't see it at your local hardware store like the Venus flytrap.
+It is typically sold through specialty nurseries because it can be challenging to grow.
+It prefers bright, cool conditions and slows down significantly when it's hot outside.
+Cool nights keep this plant happy.
+Plant it in a slightly sheltered spot, like at the base of a Sarracenia.
+We've found that it grows best in live sphagnum moss, which is why we ship these plants growing in D. rotundifolia live sphagnum moss.
+In winter, its leaves die back, and the plant forms a resting bud at the soil level.
+Growth resumes in mid-spring.

 Type of Plant: Outdoor perennial for container growing.